Covid-19 Student Guidelines

 All students in residence have been sent an updated student room licence.
 This allows full use of rooms from seven days before the start of Michaelmas Full Term (29 September 2020) until 26 June 2021 (undergraduates) or from arrival until 31 August 2021 (postgraduates).

-Student accommodation in the case of further lockdowns
+Student accommodation in lockdowns

 Safety and Security